High-Tech Campus Adopts Latest Technology to Reduce Water Use

 Delivery of top-notch customer service is a must for Chavez’ client.
 “With (alerts received from) WeatherTRAK Mobile, I often know what and where the problem is before stepping onto a site.”

 Through a variety of water savings measures, including the implementation of WeatherTRAK, the client reduced potable water use by over 50%.
-But Chavez and his client continue to pursue even more water savings with technologies such as OptiFlow.
+But Chavez and his client continue to pursue even more water savings with technologies like OptiFlow.

 With an eye to the future, water management solutions that continue to evolve and enable more savings are critical to Chavez and his client.
 “I keep a list of features that I would like to see in future versions of WeatherTRAK.
 Before I had a chance to express these ideas I discovered that the product development team was already working on several of them”, said Chavez.